ChloePrice4Ever/TwProject/README.md

 Press the "Start" button in Visual Studio to build and run the AutoCar application.

 Team
-The development team for the Spotlight project consists of the following students:
+The development team for the Spotlight project consists of the following student:
 -Ciumac Nichita-